 - Black cards are of super mighty units that are dangerous for opponents in every stage of the game.

 - Green cards are of the supporting role.
 With them, players can summon additional creatures.

 The base game gives 228 cards.
-As it’s known for now, the total number of cards in Artifact will be 280+.
-There will be starting default decks with five heroes in each (as a Dota 2 team), and then players will be able to complete their own decks.
+The total number of cards in Artifact will be 280+.
+There are starting default decks with five heroes in each (as a Dota 2 team), and then players are able to complete their own decks.
 Creating a nice deck is the start for coming up with your Artifact strategies.

 Unlike all its main competitors, the Artifact game is not a free one.
 And this is great!
-The developers will be not so eager to look for additional sources of revenue, to turn the whole game into a pay-to-win experience.
-The price of Artifact is going to be $19.99 on Steam.
+The developers will be not so eager to look for additional sources of revenue (hopefully), to turn the whole game into a pay-to-win experience.

 If gamers can get revenue from their playing time, they will be much more motivated to play this particular game.
 If fans can get a rare card with a signature of a pro-player, they will watch every Artifact Esports match, the same as they watch Faceit Major or The International 2018.

 Gabe Newell promises that common cards will be cheap and rare cards will not be so immensely powerful.
 Valve is able to release various limited edition cards to give them a significant value as collectible and memorable items.
 This is quite a space for additional game monetization without harming the interests of players.

 - Artifact is available for PC, Mac, and Linux;